BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 Break is the abrupt change in tone between chest voice and head voice.
 This is caused by vocal tension.
 The break is characterized by the popping sound or other sounds that are jarringly ugly.
 You will hear this sound when a singer hits her or his break.
-You can avoid this sound by employing some vocal techniques.
+You can avoid this sound by employing some vocal singing techniques.

 36) A Capella

 Sometimes, it is called sing without music.
 This is a type of singing that is devoid of instrumental accompaniment.
 You can sing a capella solo or in a group.
 Some music pieces are intended to be sung without accompaniment.